Checking if rolling updates are possible

 If you do not use --optimized keep in mind that an update command may implicitly create or update an optimized build for you - if you are running the command from the same machine as a server instance, this may impact the next start of your server.

-While consumers of these commands should know the limitations that exist today, they should not rely on the internal behavior or the structure of the metadata file.
+Consumers of these commands should not rely on the internal behavior or the structure of the metadata file.
 Instead, they should rely only on the exit code of the check command to benefit from future enhancements on the internal logic to determine when a rolling update is possible.

 Generating the Metadata